themattman/mongodb-raspberrypi-docker/README.md

 # Unofficial MongoDB Docker Image for Raspberry Pi

-Deploy MongoDB on a Raspberry Pi with these Docker images.
+Deploy recent releases of MongoDB on a Raspberry Pi with these Docker images.

 ## Versions